Glossary of Formal Languages and Compilation

 Semantic compositionality

-The principle (attributed to Frege) that the meaning of an expression is constructed from the meaning of its parts (“big cat” = meaning(big) + meaning(cat)).
+Principle (attributed to Frege) according to which the meaning of an expression is constructed from the meaning of its parts (“big cat” = meaning(big) + meaning(cat)).

 → See M4